bcgov/digital.gov.bc.ca/.github/ISSUE_TEMPLATE/issue--design.md

 - [ ] Design has been checked with BC design standards from the Design System
 - [ ] Design has been peer reviewed
 - [ ] Design has been approved by PO
-- [ ] Developers have access to designs